Some of your best sales people may not have ‘sales’ in their job title.

 The industry professional who once worked behind a salesperson is increasingly expected to play a ‘frontline’ role.
-More businesses are likely to expect these people to have much more than technical expertise in the future; these expectations will come with further demands, they’ll need to: understand and practice consultative selling; really recognise customers and their needs; identify and adapt to different customers’ styles; develop relationships and rapport; present solutions clearly and distinctly and to negotiate effectively.
+More businesses are likely to expect these people to have much more than technical expertise in the future; these expectations will come with further demands.
+They’ll need to: understand and practice consultative selling, really recognise customers and their needs, identify and adapt to different customers’ styles, develop relationships and rapport, present solutions clearly and distinctly and negotiate effectively.

 There seem to be a number of catalysts for this change:

 Newcomers to a technical role may find this transition attractive and a chance to broaden their skill sets.

 Some, however, will struggle with this transformation.
 We’ve seen many senior ‘technical experts’ resist their baptism into what they may perceive to be the world of ‘selling’.